jimbojw/karmarank/karmarank-manifesto-0.1.0-2025-12-13-0b8eebd.md

 KarmaRank is for the second group.
 You don't have to struggle through a decade of half-failed projects and flushed 1:1s to see KarmaRank.
 I did that part for you.

-# SECURITY ADVISORY: Five Default Engineering Worldview Vulnerabilities
+# SECURITY ADVISORY: Five Vulnerabilities in the Default Engineering Worldview

 **Severity:** Critical
 **Status:** Active Exploitation Detected